deisthree/steward-demo-s3/README.md

 This chart installs the following:

 * A configured s3-cf-broker (the broker is taken from a [CloudFoundry community implementation](https://github.com/cloudfoundry-community/s3-broker)
-* A Steward configured in CloudFoundry mode and pointed at the aforementioned broker
+* A Steward CF instance

 ## Broker Details

-On provision, the broker will create an S3 bucket.
-On bind, the broker will create an IAM user and grant acccess to the aforementioned bucket.
+When an `Instance` is later created, steward-cf will call the backing CF service broker's provision API to create a new S3 bucket.
+When a `Binding` is created, steward-cf will call the backing CF service broker's binding API to create an IAM user and grant access to the aforementioned bucket.

 ## Steward Details

-After a bind, Steward will drop the bucket-name, AWS_ACCESS_KEY, AWS_SECRET_KEY into a kubernetes secret, which will look like the following:
+After a bind, steward-cf will drop the bucket-name, `AWS_ACCESS_KEY`, and `AWS_SECRET_KEY` into a kubernetes Secret.
+It will look like the following:

 ```yaml
 kind: Secret